guitarvydas/guitarvydas.github.io/_posts/2021-06-07-Isolation III.md

 The choice is made for you and baked into your code (aka accidental dependency (aka accidentally not-isolated)).

+# Further Suggestion

+Suggestion: code cannot _call_ a method in an object.

+Code can only _send_ information to its _parent_.

+The _parent_ can _choose_ to _send_ this information to another child for further processing.

+I.E. a function cannot _name_ other objects and methods.

+# Software Components

+Software components can contain code.

+Software components can only _send_ information upwards to their _parents_, or, they can _send_ commands to their children.

+Cross-talk is not allowed.

+Cross-talk produces non-scalable code.

+Corollary: components cannot communicate directly with their peers.

 # See Also

 [References](https://guitarvydas.github.io/2021/01/14/References.html)